Medabots: Rogue Medafighters

-Suzie is a self-centered and temperamental girl who hides her personality behind her sweet personality.
-While having originally owned catgirl-type Medabot Puttycat, she was swayed to Kam's side when he gave her the jewel beetle-type Kilobot Ambiguous 2.
-Suzie would give orders to the other Rogue Medafighters when Kam isn't around.
+Suzie is a self-centered and temperamental girl who hides her personality behind a sweet personality.
+While having originally owned the catgirl-type Medabot Puttycat, she was swayed to Kam's side when he gave her the jewel beetle-type Kilobot Ambiguous 2.
+Suzie would give orders to the other Rogue Medafighters when Kam is not around.
 In the final episode, Suzie tried to use Puttycat and Ambiguous 2 against Samantha.